 Menu for the “About Penn Mutual” section.

-Operating Income, which includes our insurance product and broker-dealer segments, for the first quarter of 2014, was $54.8 million, an increase of 63% compared to first quarter of 2013.
+Operating Income, which includes our insurance product and broker-dealer segments, for the six months ended June 30 2014, was $100.0 million, an increase of 31% compared to the prior year-to-date.

-Total Revenue supporting our insurance operations for the first quarter of 2014 was $341.4 million, an increase of $34.2 million compared to first quarter 2013.
+Total Revenue supporting our insurance operations was $716.6 million year-to-date through June 30, 2014, an increase of $82.1 million compared to the prior year-to-date.

-Total Benefits Paid to policyholders or their beneficiaries as of March 31, 2014 totaled $157.1 million, which reflects the fulfillment of our promises to them.
+Total Benefits Paid to policyholders or their beneficiaries for the six months ended June 30, 2014 totaled $304.8, which reflects the fulfillment of our promises to them.

-Consolidated Net Income for the first quarter of 2014 was $50.7 million, which reflects higher income from the growth in our in-force business, positive equity market trends, lower than expected mortality in our life business, and expense management.
-Individual Life Insurance In-Force of $100.2 billion at as of March 31, 2014, is the amount of life insurance protection that Penn Mutual provides to policyholders.
+Consolidated Net Income through six months for 2014 was $98.6 million, which reflects higher income from the growth in our in-force business and positive equity market trends.

+Life Insurance Sales for the six months ended June 30, 2014 were $51.4 million.
+Sales in the first half of 2014 have a more balanced mix with 35% coming from whole life, up from 14% from the comparable period in 2013.
+Individual Life Insurance In-Force of $101.8 billion as of June 30, 2014, is the amount of life insurance protection that Penn Mutual provides to policyholders.
 Once again, this demonstrates that policyholders value the complete value of life insurance - both the protection and the cash accumulation - that our products offer.

-New Annuity Sales as of March 31, 2014 were $143.4 million, lower than first quarter 2013 and a reflection of the company’s continuing proactive management of our complementary annuity portfolio in order to properly maintain the proper balance between new sales and reserves for life insurance and annuities.
+New Annuity Sales for the first six months of 2014 were $297.1 million, lower than the comparable 2013 period and a reflection of the company’s proactive management of our complementary annuity portfolio in order to maintain the proper balance between new sales and reserves for life insurance and annuities.

 These results, excluding Life Sales, are reported according to Generally Accepted Accounting Principles in the United States of America (GAAP), unless otherwise noted.
 Life sales are reported on a life weighted-premium basis.
 Total surplus, statutory assets and investment portfolio information are reported according to a Statutory Accounting basis.